flyingeek/Ethos-GPS-Map-Generator/README.md

 ### 3. Configure Resolution
 * Select your radio model from the **Resolution** dropdown. **The presets in the list are for Fullscreen widget layout.**
 * If using a different (or custom) layout, select **Custom** and enter your specific pixel width and height for the widget size you will be using.
-Also, you can use the provided Lua tool if you need to verify your screen space.
+Also, you can use the provided [Ethos Widget Size Check Lua](https://github.com/MartinovEm/Ethos-Widget-Size-Check) if you need to verify your screen space.

 ### 4. Precision Alignment
 * Center the crosshair over the middle of your flying area.